gladstone28/HOW_TO_MAKE_A_WEBSITE/README.md

 There are six heading elements: h1, h2, h3, h4, h5, and h6. h1 is the largest heading and h6 is the smallest.

 For best practice, you should avoid skipping heading levels.
 There should also be only one <h1> per HTML page.
 Although skipping heading levels or using multiple <h1> elements will not cause errors in your code, it is important to keep >

+The following is the folder with this project

+/c/Users/glads/Documents/PROJECTS_AT_CODECADEMY/HOW_TO_MAKE_A_WEBSITE